And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 Well, this is horrible.

-We stopped it, working with the Brits, it was stopped.
+We stopped it working with the Brits.

-How in the world I watched on television I was just stunned the way this is portrayed, almost as though the attack had happened.
+I was just stunned the way this is portrayed almost as though the attack had happened.

-And the interviews with inconvenienced passengers crying over the fact that they'd lost their bottles of water.
+The long faces of the drive by media reporters and the interviews with inconvenienced passengers crying over the fact that they'd lost their bottles of water and were standing in line for as much as three to four hours.

-And it was all Bush's fault, because it was almost like we'd had a hit.
+And it was all Bush's fault because it was almost like we'd had a hit.

 And then the Democrats run out and say, our security needs beefing up.

-I Bush hasn't made anybody safer.
+Bush hasn't made anybody safer.

 These are the guys that stood in the way of it all along.